goodplay/goodplay/docs/source/feature/test-playbook.rst

      templates/
      vars/

-When writing tests for your role, goodplay expects another conventional
+When writing tests for your role, goodplay expects another subdirectory by convention:
-subdirectory:

 .. code-block:: none